Relayer: Side one

+The 1812 Battle of Borodino, painted by Louis-François Lejeune.
+The track's instrumental battle sequence was loosely inspired by themes of warfare and its human cost in Leo Tolstoy's War and Peace.

 "The Gates of Delirium" is a 21-minute track that Anderson described as "a war song, a battle scene, but it's not to explain war or denounce it ...
 There's a prelude, a charge, a victory tune, and peace at the end, with hope for the future."
 He originally planned to base the entire album on the literary work War and Peace by Leo Tolstoy, but instead opted for a side-long track inspired by its themes.
-Moraz recalled a discussion about the story with Anderson as they had both read it, after which Moraz presented him with a copy of Délirius, a French science fiction graphic novel by Philippe Druillet.
-Moraz said: "He related to it immediately so I think that perhaps as a title 'The Gates of Delirium' came from that".
+Moraz recalled discussing the novel with Anderson, which prompted Moraz to present him with a copy of Délirius, a French science fiction graphic novel by Philippe Druillet.
+Moraz noted: "He related to it immediately so I think that perhaps as a title 'The Gates of Delirium' came from that".

-The song originated from several short themes that Anderson had amassed in his head and played them to the group on a piano "very badly"; he was relieved when his bandmates understood what he was trying to do.
-Anderson and Howe kept track of its structure by recording sections of it on cassette tapes, leaving Anderson to figure out the next part as the group would develop what was put down prior.
-The song was recorded in sections at a time, though the group was familiar with the entire piece beforehand and spent several weeks recording takes of each section and selecting the ones the members felt were the strongest.
-Once picked, the sections were edited together and overdubs were then recorded.
-The battle section includes crashing sound effects that were created by White pushing over a tower of used car parts that he and Anderson had collected from a scrap yard.
-Howe remembered Anderson becoming too excited in what he envisaged the battle to be, leading the group to produce one mix that was "too far gone" and another "too safe".
-Following the battle, the track concludes with a gentle song that later became known as "Soon".
-Anderson later thought that "The Gates of Delirium" did not come across effectively on record, but fared better in concert.
+The song originated from several short themes Anderson had amassed and played to the group on a piano; he was relieved when his bandmates understood his musical vision.
+Anderson and Howe tracked its structure by recording sections on cassette tapes, allowing the group to develop what was previously recorded while Anderson composed the subsequent parts.
+The track was recorded in sequential sections; though the group was familiar with the entire piece beforehand, they spent several weeks recording takes of each segment to select the strongest performances.
+Once chosen, these sections were edited together before overdubs were added.

+The battle section features crashing sound effects created from metal pieces and used car parts that Anderson and White had collected from a scrap yard.
+After constructing a metal framework, the pair banged on the structure to produce heavy, percussive sounds, with White ultimately pushing over a tower of car parts to generate a massive crash.
+Howe recalled that Anderson became highly excited by his own vision for the battle sequence, which led the band to produce two distinct mixes: one that was "too far gone" and another that was "too safe".
+Following the battle's climax, the track concludes with a gentle melody that later became known as "Soon".
+Anderson stated that his lyrics for the section were addressed to God, asking Him to send light as a purpose for human existence.
+He later reflected that "The Gates of Delirium" did not translate as effectively on the studio recording, but noted that it fared significantly better when performed live in concert.